sarkismeg/easy-stat-repo/README.md

 easy-stat-repo
 ==============
-This is test repo for Data Scientists Toolboc class
+This is test repo for Data Scientists Toolbox class